 Read Full Biography

-Mr. Taylor graduated with an LL.B. honours law degree from Cambridge University in 2001 and was admitted as a solicitor in England & Wales in 2005.
-He is bi-lingual English/French, and has a working knowledge of Spanish.
+Mr. Taylor graduated with an LL.B. honours law degree from Cambridge University in 2001 and was admitted as a solicitor in England & Wales in 2005 and in Ireland in 2017.
+He is bi-lingual English/French and has a working knowledge of Spanish.

 - Nottingham Law School, 2002, L.P.C.